When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Results

-Since these intervals are often highly skewed, with short gaps reflecting within-session activity and long gaps reflecting offline periods, we apply a logarithmic transformation to better capture the underlying multimodal structure:

-We then fit a kernel density estimator (KDE) over the set \( \{\delta_i\} \) to obtain a smooth estimate of the gap distribution.
-The KDE curve typically reveals two prominent modes: (1) the first local maximum \( \delta_{\text{max}} \), corresponding to frequent short gaps within sessions, and (2) the first local minimum \( \delta_{\text{min}} \), marking the transition to between-session gaps.
-We define a session threshold \( \theta \) as the midpoint between these extrema in log-space, exponentiated back to the time domain:

-We compute a session threshold \(\theta\) by averaging the per-user KDE-derived midpoints, resulting in a global threshold of \(\theta = 389\) seconds.
+We compute a session threshold \(\theta\) by applying a kernel density estimator (KDE) over the log-transformed inter-ad time intervals.
+This process yields a global threshold of \(\theta = 389\) seconds (refer to Appendix~\ref{sec:appendix_preprocessing} for the detailed preprocessing details).
 Thus, two consecutive ads \(t_i, t_{i+1}\) are considered to belong to different sessions if \(t_{i+1} - t_i > \theta\).

-This data-driven approach allows us to transform the continuous variable of time gaps into a principled categorical distinction (same session vs. new session) based on real user behavioral patterns observed in the data.

-Following temporal segmentation, we apply additional filtering steps to ensure data quality and modelling tractability: \begin{itemize} \item \textbf{Source filtering}: We retain only ad impressions sourced from Facebook, excluding other platforms and modalities such as video-only content. \item \textbf{Session length bounds}: We discard sessions with fewer than 3 or more than 50 ads to eliminate sparse sessions and abnormally long sequences. \item \textbf{User filtering}: We exclude users who contributed fewer than 3 ad session impressions, as such short histories are insufficient for meaningful profiling. \end{itemize}
+This data-driven approach allows us to transform the continuous variable of time gaps into a principled categorical distinction (same session vs. new session) based on real user behavioural patterns observed in the data.
+Following temporal segmentation, we apply additional filtering steps to ensure data quality and modelling tractability: (1) \textbf{Source filtering}: We retain only ad impressions sourced from Facebook, excluding other platforms and modalities such as video-only content.
+(2) \textbf{Session length bounds}: We discard sessions with fewer than 3 or more than 50 ad impressions to eliminate sparse sessions and abnormally long sequences.
+This range aligns with recent studies on LLM-based user profiling and prediction on sequential data~\cite{feng2025agentmove,wongso2024genup}.
+(3) \textbf{User filtering}: We exclude users who contributed fewer than 3 ad sessions, as such short histories are insufficient for meaningful profiling.